PepScribe

 • There are no large controlled human trials; human data is mostly observational (circulating levels decline with age).

-• MOTS-C is not FDA-approved and sits in a compounding gray zone, so any therapy discussion happens through a clinician consultation, not direct purchase.
+• MOTS-C is not FDA-approved and its compounding status is unresolved, so any therapy discussion happens through a clinician consultation, not direct purchase.

 What is MOTS-C and where does it come from?